vmware/terraform-provider-vcfa/website/docs/d/supervisor_zone.html.markdown

 page_title: "VMware Cloud Foundation Automation: vcfa_supervisor_zone"
 sidebar_current: "docs-vcfa-data-source-supervisor-zone"
 description: |-
-  Provides a data source to read Supervisor Zones in VMware Cloud Foundation Automation.
+  Provides a data source to read a Supervisor Zone in VMware Cloud Foundation Automation.
 These are useful when configuring an Organization Region Quota "zone_resource_allocations" argument.
 ---